 • Who will brief the company?

-Keep your document concise and visually impactful.
+Keep your crisis management plan concise and visually impactful.
 In an actual crisis, the last thing you want to be doing is sifting through hundreds of pages of content to find what you need.

 So, you’ve got your planning document.
 But what do you need to do if a social media crisis hits?